 Patient information leaflets and notices were available in the patient waiting area which told patients how to access a number of support groups and organisations.

 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 250 patients as carers (2.5% of practice list).
+The practice had identified 154 patients as carers (1.5% of practice list).
 All patients identified as carers were offered support and an annual flu vaccine.
 Written information was available to direct carers to the various avenues of support available to them.
-The practice had a dedicated member of staff who was a carer's champion/ co-ordinator who liaised between the surgery, carers and Hartlepool carers group.
-The member of staff had a good knowledge of the services available locally for carers and promoted awareness of carers in the practice.
-There was a weekly drop in to the practice from Hartlepool carers.
+Examples included information about Hartlepool Carers a local support group.

-Staff told us that were possible when families had suffered bereavement, their usual GP contacted them and the practice sent them a sympathy card.
+Staff told us that were possible when families had suffered bereavement, their usual GP contacted them.
 We saw bereavement information available in the practice waiting area.